MistaRhee/btReader/README.md

 SCREEN (i.e. there will be no changes in windows) these things must be readily available.

-For more details, refer to the (wiki page)[https://bitbucket.org/mistarhee/btreader/wiki/System%20settings] here.
+For more details, refer to the (wiki page)[https://bitbucket.org/mistarhee/btreader/wiki/System%20settings].

 License and stuff